minakov/CastMediaPlayerStreamingDRM/README.md

 # Steps to setup:
 1. Put all files on your own server
 2. Change YOUR_APP_ID in sender.js to your own application ID
-3. Point your receiver app URL to http://[YOUR_SERVER_LOCATION]/CastMediaPlayerStreamingDRM/mpl.html
+3. Point your receiver app URL in Developer Console to http://[YOUR_SERVER_LOCATION]/CastMediaPlayerStreamingDRM/mpl.html
 4. Open a browser and point to your page at http://[YOUR_SERVER_LOCATION]/CastMediaPlayerStreamingDRM/index.html

 # Instructions:
 * Launch app and load/play media streams
 * Show/hide receiver debug message on TV
 * Show/hide video element on TV
-* Debug messgae on receiver side:
+* Watch the following in debug message on receiver side:
   * App State, Sender Count, Media Element State and Volume State
   * Cast Receiver Manager Message
   * Media Manager Message